-The Open Wetlab is a laboratory for open-source and creative biotechnology.
+The Open Wetlab is a laboratory for open-source, open hardware and creative biotechnology.
 All projects in the lab are documented on a freely accessible website, as a contribution to the global open-source biotechnology community.

 Apart from these facilities the Open Wetlab runs a research programme in bio art, bio design and art science collaborations.

 Collaboratively the users of the Open Wetlab work on biotechnological experiments, installations, exhibitions, workshops and debates.
 Activities include for example: molecular genetics, biochemistry, microbiology, spectrometry, microscopy, PCR, bioprinting, microbial fuel cells, algae reactors, in vitro tissue culturing, biomaterials, synthetic biology, systems biology, EMG, EEG neurology, brain computer interfacing, DNA computing, microfluidics and more.